Start9Labs/docs/src/packaging-guide/project-structure.md

 This file is plumbing, used to imbue the generic Start SDK with package-specific type information defined in `manifest.ts` and `store.ts`.
 The exported SDK is what should be used through the `startos/` directory.
 It is a custom SDK just for this package.

-#### store.ts

-The Store is for persisting arbitrary data that are _not_ persisted by the service itself.
-It is rare to You must define your store as a `Store` type and also initialize it with an `initStore` const that satisfies the type.
-On fresh install, StartOS initializes the Store with values provided in initStore _before_ anything else, even before [setupPreInstall](#initts).
-This guarantees the Store is available to all other setup scripts.

-The three most common use cases of the Store are:

-1. Tracking ephemeral state, such as startup flags.
-1. Storing SMTP preferences and credentials.
-1. Storing data that cannot be retrieved or derived from the service itself.
-1. Storing user credentials (not recommended).

-`setupExposeStore()` is where you determine which values from the Store to expose to other services running on StartOS. _Values not explicitly exposed here will be kept private_.

 #### utils.ts

 This file is for defining constants and functions specific to your package that are used throughout the code base.
 Many packages will not make use of this file.